Inventitech/phd-thesis-template/README.md

 which is set using the defaults in this repository.
 Note that there are small differences between the online and print versions (such as cutter's marks to trim pages and page alignment on the print version).
-These are hard to get right, and I optimized using two physical proof prints of my thesis.
+These are hard to get right, and I optimized them using two physical proof prints of my thesis.

 The layout in this repository is very well-readable, but rather close